-If you are not planning to meet requirements for your degree this semester, and you applied to graduate, please notify your Record Analyst as soon as possible.
+If you are not planning to meet requirements for your degree this semester, and you submitted an Application for Graduation, please notify your Record Analyst as soon as possible.

 Graduating with Honors

 The names of the students receiving honors are identified in the commencement program and on their academic transcript.
-Students will be notified by letter from the Office of the Executive Vice President and Provost that they have qualified for the Summa Cum Laude Award or for the Purple and Old Gold Award.
-The student may then pick up the award at the Office of the Registrar the week prior to commencement any time between 8:00 a.m. and 5:00 p.m.
+Students will be notified by letter from the Office of the Provost and Executive Vice President for Academic Affairs if they have qualified for the Summa Cum Laude Award.
+The student may then pick up the award at the Office of the Registrar the week prior to Commencement any time between 8:00 a.m. and 5:00 p.m.
 Monday through Friday.
-If the student is unable to pick up their award at this time please contact Irene Elbert directly via e-mail.
+If the student is unable to pick up their award at this time please contact Kristin Soppe directly via e-mail.

 Commencement Ceremony Reply

 The Commencement Ceremony Reply will become available for submission as of Thursday, October 1, 2015 and will remain open until December 4, 2015.

 All Fall 2015 degree candidates, whether or not they are planning to attend the Fall 2015 Commencement Ceremony, must submit a Commencement Ceremony Reply.
 The information provided on the Commencement Ceremony Reply is utilized for the Commencement Program, photographers, the Reader at the Commencement Ceremony, and the UNI Alumni Association.